ReinProject/python-rein/doc/HOWTO-setup-rein.md

 Rein provides the ability to have as many identities as you would like, though for anything where trust and reputation are important, you will probably want to transact through your main identity.
 These identities are defined by a Bitcoin ECDSA keypair (i.e. an address) which we call the identity's master address.

-In this setup, we'll show you how to use **Bitcoin Core** to generate Bitcoin addresses and save their private keys for convenient use later.
+In this setup, we'll show you how to use **Bitcoin Core (or similar)** to generate Bitcoin addresses and save their private keys for convenient use later.

 ###Create an encrypted Bitcoin Wallet

-Bitcoin Core provides a very simple way to create Bitcoin addresses.
+Bitcoin Core (or similar) provides a very simple way to create Bitcoin addresses.
 When the program `bitcoin-qt` is opened for the first time, it generates a wallet automatically.
 This wallet can then be encrypted to protect against theft and copies of the wallet can be backed up to removable media.

 Before we obtain any addresses, let's encrypt the wallet.